Neehan/schema-search/README.md

 ![Strategy Comparison](img/strategy_comparison.png)

-Tested on a database with 26 tables using the sample `config.yml`.
+Tested on a real database with 26 tables and 200+ columns using the sample `config.yml`.

 ### With Reranker (`Alibaba-NLP/gte-reranker-modernbert-base`)